CA4022/Lab1-Configuration-HadoopMR/README.md

 $ brew cask install homebrew/cask-versions/adoptopenjdk8-->

-# Downloading and installing Hadoop from command line
+# Downloading and installing Hadoop from command line (on Ubuntu/Linux)

 1. Download binary from the internet (using a mirror site)